SAP/abap-file-formats/doc/specification.md

 ### Schema

-The field `$schema` is a meta field and defines the format and the format version of the json content.
+The field `$schema` is a meta field and defines the format and the format version of the JSON content.
 Basically, it is needed to allow the incompatible evolution of a content type.

 `$schema` specifies the location of the json schema with an URI.